gregorbj/RSPM-Viewer/README.md

 # RSPM Viewer
 Demonstration of web application for viewing and evaluating the results of multiple RSPM scenarios.
-Application is visible here: https://gregorbj.github.io/RSPM-Viewer/
+Application is visible here: https://gregorbj.github.io/RSPM-Viewer/.
+Note that there are no plans for further development of this viewer.
+Viewer development is now being done as part of the VisionEval project.
+The latest viewer can be seen at the following link: http://gregorbj.github.io/VisionEval/sources/VEScenarioViewer/verspm.html